adbar/trafilatura/docs/installation.rst

 .. code-block:: bash

-    $ python3 --version
+    $ python3 --version  # python can also work
-    Python 3.8.6 # version 3.6 or higher is fine
+    Python 3.10.12 # version 3.6 or higher is fine

 In case Python is not installed, please refer to the excellent `Djangogirls tutorial: Python installation <https://tutorial.djangogirls.org/en/python_installation/>`_.